jdotjdot/CouchQueue/README.md

 `config.order`

 - Options: `'random'`, `'fifo'`, `'lifo'`.  **Default:** `'random'`.
+- These options can be abbreviated as `'r'`, `'f'`, and `'l'`.
-- This determines the queuing strategy that your queue will use to deliver items when `queue.nextItem(...)` is called.
+- This determines the queueing strategy that your queue will use to deliver items when `queue.nextItem(...)` is called.
 - `'random'` means that your still-queued items will be returned in a random order.  `'fifo'` stands for "**F**irst **I**n **F**irst **O**ut", and `'lifo'` stands for "**L**ast **I**n **F**irst **O**ut".
 These two strategies use a timestamp attached to the items when they are enqueued using `queue.enqueue(...)`.
 - Alternatively, you can select one of the strategies for individual item retrievals by calling `queue.randomNext(...)`, `queue.fifoNext(...)`, or `queue.lifoNext(...)`.

 `config.override`

 - Options: `true` and `false`.  **Default:** `false`.
 - This determines whether `queue.enqueue(...)` and `queue.enqueueMany(...)` will re-enqueue an item if it already appears in the database and you try to enqueue it.
-Be careful when setting this to `true`, because you may accidentally be re-enqueuing items that have already been dequeued.
+Be careful when setting this to `true`, because you may accidentally be re-enqueueing items that have already been dequeued.
-- `false` is the default behavior of only enqueuing items if they are not already present in the database.
+- `false` is the default behavior of only enqueueing items if they are not already present in the database.
 This way, dequeued items are not re-enqueued.  `true` disables this protection.
 - You have the option of overriding the `config.override` setting on an individual basis when calling `queue.enqueue(...)` or `queue.enqueueMany(...)` by passing it a separate configuration object.

 <a name="create"></a>